bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-04-millennium-actress.md

 For example, Snow White had a coffin made of glass; Rapunzel was confined to a tower and rescued; Chiyoko is confined to a jail and then escapes.
 This image is of death and rebirth.
 Chiyoko is held responsible for being a member of society after escaping from the jail.
 In terms of a fairy tale or old folk tale, I had an image of Kaguya Hime (Princess Moon), who travels far beyond the moon.

 _It seems that numerous images overlap.
-Describe how you used images to underscore the symbolic messages in_ Millennium Actress_._
+Describe how you used images to underscore the symbolic messages in Millennium Actress._

 Kon: We consider rubble as very significant in terms of symbolic expression.
 The film studio turns into rubble, and this symbolises old Chiyoko.
 There are piles of rubble from the Great Tokyo Earthquake when Chiyoko was born.
 The town is filled with rubble in the post-war, and then rubble from the studio appears again at the end of the film.
 Rubble is a symbol expressing death and rebirth or something like that.
 I didn’t clearly intend it from the beginning.
 I was not aware of seeking it.
 While I was drawing the storyboard to embody such images, I realised, ‘Oh, I just drew rubble again, I see that’s what it means.’